YoiteShao/StageForge/README.md

 ## Future Vision

-FlowForge is poised to redefine task orchestration in modern systems.
+StageForge is poised to redefine task orchestration in modern systems.
 Its extensible architecture paves the way for integrations with distributed systems like Kubernetes, advanced monitoring tools, and AI-driven workflow optimization.
-As it evolves, FlowForge aims to become the go-to framework for building resilient, high-performance pipelines in industries ranging from fintech to big data analytics.
-With a vibrant community and ongoing enhancements, FlowForge is set to power the next generation of scalable, fault-tolerant applications.
+As it evolves, StageForge aims to become the go-to framework for building resilient, high-performance pipelines in industries ranging from fintech to big data analytics.
+With a vibrant community and ongoing enhancements, StageForge is set to power the next generation of scalable, fault-tolerant applications.

 ## Quick Start